7 Predictive Modeling

 [1] 0.477414

-In this situation, the tree outperforms OLS, but does not do as well as lasso or ridge.
+In this situation, the tree outperforms OLS, but does not do as well as the ridge regression model.
 The best model will vary depending on the nature of the data.
 We can use cross-validation to determine which model is likely to perform best in prediction.

 7.4.8 Random Forest